 Reddit's a great way to get lost in entertainment for a few hours, so why not make the experience top-notch?
 While these are some of the best Reddit apps available for iOS, with each providing its own distinctive take on the front page of the internet, we feel like it's worth reiterating just how much we love Apollo.

 it's the only Reddit app the iMore team uses every day, and it really does just keep getting better.
-In fact, it's such a good app, that we;d even call it one of the best apps for iPhone, period.
+In fact, it's such a good app, that we'd even call it one of the best apps for iPhone, period.
+If you're browsing Reddit on the latest iPhone, this is the way to go.